 3GPP SA1 has started the FS_6G_REQ study item to identify use cases and service/operational requirements for 6G system.
 TSG RAN has also initiated the FS_6G_RAN_Scen_Req study item to develop requirements for 6G Radio.
 3GPP SA2 has started the FS_6G_ARC study item to address critical challenges identified in 5G deployments and study the architecture aspects to support both connectivity service and beyond connectivity services in 6G era in a more efficient, sustainable, and innovative way.

-This study is aimed to identify media-related opportunities and gaps in the context of 6G, building on service requirements and architectural enhancements.
-On of the objective is to support the 6G studies in other working groups with media related aspects.
+This study is aimed to identify media-related opportunities and gaps in the context of 6G, building on SA1-defined service requirements and SA2-defined architectural enhancements.
+One of the objectives is to support the 6G studies in other working groups with media-related aspects.
 Another objective is to identify media-related industry trends from operators, third-party providers and verticals that may impact 6G media architectures.

 Particularly, this study will closely monitor the work in SA2 on FS_6G_ARC and update latest developments.
 The latest work plan is available here: